Why clear boundaries are important to families

 40 Ideas for Things to Mail to Your Grandchildren

 Now that you’ve gathered your letter-writing tools, you do need to write something on your notecard or pretty paper.
-For a year’s worth of answers to the question “What should I write to my grandchild?”, go read this post from last month!
+For a year’s worth of answers to the question “What should I write to my grandchild?”, order our Grandparent Love Letters!
 Sending mail is an easy part of building a strong relationship between grandchildren and grandparents.
 Get started now!

 February 6-12 is Burn Awareness Week.
 It’s a great time to make sure we are doing everything we can to keep our grandchild safe from accidental burns. #NBAW